Bélizaire and the Frey Children

 Metropolitan Museum of Art: Purchase, Acquisitions Fund, Brooke Russel Astor Bequest, Friends of the American Wing Fund, Muriel J. Kogan Bequest, and funds from various donors.
 2023.317

-Bélizaire and the Frey Children is amongst the most fully documented American portraits of an enslaved Black subject depicted with the family of his enslaver.
-Notably, he was sold at least three more times before emancipation.
+Bélizaire and the Frey Children is amongst the most fully documented American portraits of an enslaved Black subject depicted with children of the Frey family.

 Related articles: